 1. Clothes and Shoes

-You should bring in the new Make sure you pack according to the climate you’re traveling to.
-The last thing you want is to brave a cold rainy day without closed-toe shoes.
+Make sure you pack according to the climate you’re traveling to.
+The last thing you want is to brave a cold rainy day without closed-toed shoes or an umbrella.

 2. Personal Amenities

-A great thing about traveling is that you can find toiletries and personal amenities just about anywhere you go.
-But when it comes to your favorite face wash or conditioner, it’s always best to come prepared just in case you can’t find the same products in your destination.
-Eventually, you’ll find something local that works for you, but for the first few months, you’ll be happy you have it.
+A great thing about traveling is that you can find toiletries and personal amenities just about anywhere you go but when it comes to your favorite face wash or conditioner, it’s always best to come prepared just in case you can’t find the same products in your destination.
+Eventually, you’ll find something local that works for you but for the first few months, you’ll be happy you have something from home to work into your daily routine.

 Of course when you’re going to school, you’re going to end up with plenty of books throughout the year.
-But sometimes you’ll want to dive into your favorite stories instead.
-So when you’re looking for a break from studying and other required reading, you’ll be glad to have a few easy reads.
-It’ll also come in handy during your travels.
-One delayed flight is all it takes to make you wish you’d brought some reading material.
+But sometimes you’ll want a break from studying and other required reading and when that time comes, you’ll be glad to have a few easy reads.
+It will also come in handy during your travels when you can always use the extra reading material.

 5. Important Documents

-Always make sure you have your documents with you.
-You will most likely need to have your passport with you but some other key things to have around include your visa, school ID, flight tickets.
-Along with copies of important details like flight information, school documents, or identification numbers.
-If you’re not sure about it, it’s always better to err on the side of being over-prepared than to show up and realize you don’t have some information you need.
-But as always, make sure you’re storing your information in a safe place.
+It’s obvious that while living abroad, you’ll need to have your passport with you but some other key documents to have around include your visa, school ID, and flight tickets.
+You should also keep copies of important details like flight information, school documents, or identification numbers.
+If you’re not sure about it, it’s always better to err on the side of caution.
+When it comes to legal documents, nobody ever regrets being over-prepared.
+Just remember to store your information in a safe place.

-While WhatsApp, Skype, and Instagram are all great ways to stay in touch with people you care about, there’s something to be said about the handwritten letter.
-You never know if you’ll want to write to your family back home or start sending postcards.
+While WhatsApp, Skype, and Instagram are all great ways to stay in touch with people you care about, there’s something to be said about a handwritten letter.
+You never know if you’ll want to write to your family back home or start sending postcards and on a day you’re feeling homesick, there’s always something comforting about reading a letter in a loved one’s handwriting.

 We know paperless payments are becoming far more common worldwide.
 But it’s always a good idea to have some cash tucked away just in case someone doesn’t automatically offer you the chance to pay digitally.